Umich-DNNG/pynoise/RossiAlpha/README.md

 ### Settings Configurations

-The PyNoise program can be run with a variety of options that change the visual output and type of analysis being run.
+The RossiAlpha program can be run with a variety of options that change the visual output and type of analysis being run.
 This section will outline each subgroup of settings and the acceptable values for each parameter.
+The format of the file you want to analyze should be a txt file with a list of time stamps of neutron detection times, separated by new lines.
+There are different categories of settings as follows:

 **I/O FILE INFO** : this group contains information about the input and output details of the program.
-* Input type: there are two options for inputs - analyzing a single file or
+* Input type: there are two options for inputs -
-* input file: the name of the file being analyzed (if file type is 1)
-* output file:
-* input folder: the path to the folder being analyzed (if file type is 2)
-* file type: the type of file being analyzed
-    * file type 1 corresponds to a file that is a list of detection times with nothing else
+    * option 1 corresponds to a single file with a list of neutron detection times seperated by newlines
-    * file type 2 corresponds to a folder that has folders within it and files within that folder
+    * option 2 corresponds to a folder that has folders within it and files within that folder. the first column of the file is the channel of the detection and the second column is the time of the detection
+* input file/folder: users should input the path to the file or folder that the user wants analyzed
+* save directory: users can input a path to where they want produced plots to save

 **GENERAL PROGRAM SETTINGS** : this contains general program settings
 * fit range : format the range as follows [min,max] with min and max being ints